kumachan-mis/react-clay-editor/README.md

 - codeProps: given `code`, this function returns props of `<code>` tag
   default: `undefined`
+- inlineLabel: label name of inline code in Syntax Menu.
+This is also used as the default code value
+  default: `inline code`
+- blockLabel: label name of block code in Syntax Menu.
+This is also used as the default code value
+  default: `block code`
 - disabled: if `true`, syntax of code strings is ignored
   default: `undefined` (falsy)